12 FAM 000

 Information system component: A discrete, identifiable information technology asset (e.g., hardware, software, firmware) that represents a building block of an information system.

-Information system owner: A person or organization having responsibility for the development, procurement, integration, modification, operation and maintenance, and/or final disposition of an information system.
+Information System Owner: A person or organization having responsibility for the development, procurement, integration, modification, operation and maintenance, and/or final disposition of an information system.

 Information system security: Protection of information systems against unauthorized access to or modification of information, whether in storage, processing, or transit, and against the denial of service to authorized users, including those measures necessary to detect, document, and counter such threats.